nsdhillon/website/ndhillon.com/content/resume/mst.md

 title = "Market Systems Technology, Inc"

 # Project summary to display on homepage.
 summary = "Joined Market Systems Technology as a partner to evolve the existing technology stack away from proprietary hardware technologies to more cost-effective commoditized stack.
-Here performance engineering pratices and were applied to the business, operations, development, testing and end users to create a new distributed Market data system written in ANSI C that was installed on the trading floors of the Pacific Stock Exchange, Boston Stock Exchange and the American Stock Exchange."
+Here performance engineering practices and were applied to the business, operations, development, testing and end users to create a new distributed Market data system written in ANSI C that was installed on the trading floors of the Pacific Stock Exchange, Boston Stock Exchange and the American Stock Exchange."

 # Optional image to display on homepage (relative to `static/img/` folder).